-Include: Policy forms, riders, supplementary contracts, applications, etc., rate books, instruction manuals, punch-cards, house organs, and all other printed material that is not required to be included in any other expense classification.
+Include: Policy forms, riders, supplementary contracts, applications, etc., rate books, instruction manuals, house organs (in-house periodical or employee periodical), and all other printed material that is not required to be included in any other expense classification.

 Office supplies, pamphlets on health, welfare and educational subjects, annual reports to policyholders and stockholders if not included in Line 8.

-Books, newspapers, periodicals, etc., including investment, tax and legal publications and information services, and including all such material for company’s law department and libraries.
+Books, newspapers, periodicals, etc., including investment, tax and legal publications and information services, and including all such material for reporting entity’s law department and libraries whether in print or electronic format.

 Line 11 – Occupancy, Depreciation and Amortization